weiaicunzai/pytorch-cifar100/README.md

 You can choose whether to use TensorBoard to visualize your training procedure

-All hyper parameters were written in conf/global_settings.py

 ## Results
-Best result I can get from a certain model, you can try yourself by finetuning hyperparameters.
+The result I can get from a certain model, you can try yourself by finetuning the hyperparameters.
+I didn't use any training tricks to improve accuray, if you want to learn more about training tricks, please refer to my another [repo](https://github.com/weiaicunzai/Bag_of_Tricks_for_Image_Classification_with_Convolutional_Neural_Networks), contains various common training tricks and their pytorch implementations.

 |dataset|network|params|top1 err|top5 err|memory|epoch(lr = 0.1)|epoch(lr = 0.01)|epoch(lr = 0.001)|total epoch|
 |:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|